Laser Styli

 Vehicles, Powersuits and Drones : Open Source

-This archive has been compiled by AI user Camilla.
+This archive has been compiled by AI user Bubbles.

 It references the most common types of open-source blueprints for utility vehicles in settled space.
 All of these designs are virtually ubiquitous by the virtue of having been public domain for decades, sometimes centuries.